akalicki/akalicki.github.io/_posts/2013-10-23-pre-vs-post-incrementation.md

 Well, it depends.
 Most modern compilers will optimize away the temporary required for post-increment if the return value is not used.
-Even if the compiler did not look for this type of optimization, the difference in performance between using pre- and post-increment would be so minimal that it would be barely perceptible even when running millions of calculations.
-For the most part, it is probably better to stick with the more easily recognizable post-implement operator for primitive values even if it nominally sacrifices a bit of possible performance.
+Even if the compiler did not look for this type of optimization, the difference in performance between using pre- and post-increment on primitive values would be so minimal as to be barely perceptible even when running millions of calculations.
+For the most part, it is probably better to stick with the more easily recognizable post-implement operator for primitives even if it nominally sacrifices a bit of possible performance.

 #### When dealing with objects, pre-increment is safer.